kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 :eq:`covariancematrix`, then we observe that the expressions for the parameter variances, are the square root of the diagonal values of this matrix.
-The co-variance between *a* and *b* can be calculated also and the formula turn out to be the same as the off diagonal elements of the covariance matrix.
+The co-variance between *a* and *b* can be calculated also and the formula turns out to be the same as the off-diagonal elements of the covariance matrix.
 This value is:

 .. math::
    :label: covariance